Cooling is crucial for optimum performance, especially where forced induction is concerned. So let’s take a closer look at how to keep your car cool!

-Either way, you want the biggest intercooler possible.
+You want the biggest intercooler possible, that’s how to keep your car cool.
 You may have seen arguments on the internet about bigger intercoolers causing more of a pressure drop, effectively lowering the boost.
 In theory this may be the case, but in reality, larger performance-orientated intercoolers usually have better end tank designs that actually help promote flow across the cooler.
 This often negates any negative effect the larger core may pose, and in many cases boost levels actually increase because the new intercooler poses less of a restriction than the OE item, regardless of its increased size.

 As with any cooler core, more rows mean more potential airflow.
 A larger surface area will give you a better chance of reducing temps but can be hard to fit in the engine bay.
 Also, they need to be mounted in such an area where they will receive a constant stream of cooling airflow across them, there’s little point in having a huge intercooler that only receives airflow across part of the core because the rest is obstructed by crash structures, headlights, or whatever.
 This is why some intercoolers are very deep but not much taller than the OE part they replace.
 These work by giving the air passing through the core more time to absorb heat and can be very useful where space is tight.

-One factor that needs to be considered, though, is that the cooling airflow will always take the path of least resistance.
+One factor that you need to consider when thinking about how to keep your car cool, though, is that the cooling airflow will always take the path of least resistance.
 So, if we make it more difficult for the air to pass through the core than it would be to simply go around it, then we massively reduce the efficiency of the cooler.
 To help overcome this, many performance intercoolers incorporate ducting to help guide the cooling airflow through the core, not allowing it to ‘escape’ around the sides.

 What is a chargecooler and do I need one?

-These can be extremely helpful for both the radiator and intercooler circuits.
+These can be extremely helpful for both the radiator and intercooler circuits and overall to the problem of how to keep your car cool.
 OE hoses are made from rubber and have plenty of issues, such as bulging and flexing under increased pressures and temperatures.
 In contrast, performance hoses made from silicone are more resistant to heat and pressure, maintain they’re shape better, and will last a lot longer before they degrade – they generally look smarter too.
 Most silicone hose manufacturers make off-the-shelf hose kits for both coolant and boost hoses, so you can replace all the OE hoses in one hit.
 Aluminium hard pipes can also be useful, especially for a customised installation.

 What is an oil cooler and do I need one?

-Engine oil coolers play a crucial part in controlling engine temperature.
+Engine oil coolers play a crucial part in controlling engine temperature and are a key part of solving how to keep your car cool.
 Many people think that the engine oil’s job is purely to lubricate the moving parts within an engine, but it also plays a huge part in controlling engine temperature too.
 If the oil gets too hot, it thins, and it loses its ability to lubricate the moving parts effectively.
 This in turn causes more friction and more heat, which can quickly spiral out of control until something breaks.

 Nearly all production cars have some way of keeping the oil temperature under control, whether that’s simply using airflow to cool things or a more complicated setup using the engine’s coolant system and a heat exchanger to remove excess heat from the oil system.
 But, as with most things, these are only designed to do a certain job, and once we exceed the limits of what the OE oil cooler is capable of we can start to see oil temperatures rise.
-This is where an additional oil cooler is added.
+This is where it becomes wise to add an additional oil cooler.
 Effectively, it’s a mini radiator purely for the oil system.
 Hot oil flows through the core, which is then cooled by air passing over it.
 There are many different sizes of oil cooler available, so it’s easy to find one that will suit your application and intended use.